 After everything that had happened, Deborah couldn’t bring herself to even go down the hall into the bedroom.
 Panicked, she rushed everyone out the door, got them into the car, and fled.

-Unfortunately, the Unsolved Mysteries segment featuring the story of the Tallmann house is no longer available, and was not included in the recent streaming release of the series.
+Unfortunately, the Unsolved Mysteries segment featuring the story of the Tallmann house was not included in the streaming release of the series, but you can watch it right here.
 For a complete and detailed account, read “Something Evil on Larabee Street” in the book Haunted Heritage by Michael Norman and Beth Scott.